dTodev/GreetAPI/README.md

 I have used simple styling through bootstrap to avoid spending too much time on aesthetics as the pure focus of the task is the logical part and data manipulation.

+To run the project just clone the repo, and run -> npm install followed by npm run dev.

 I am open for any improvements feedback!

 ## Recommended IDE Setup